 Chapter 11: Nightgown

 Also: I really love Ishmael’s point about us not being fully ourselves unless we have our eyes closed.
 It’s a way of shutting out the reality outside and constructing our own reality.
 There’s a degree of narcissism in this.
-I suspect that no narrator, and indeed no writer, could manage a book like this without being intensely narcissistic.
-But Ishmael’s is a benign narcissism: in fact it allows him to understand others better because he has fully taken stock of himself.
+I suspect that no narrator, and indeed no writer, could manage a book like this without being at least a bit narcissistic.
+But Ishmael’s is a benign narcissism: it allows him to understand others better because he has fully taken stock of himself.

 Chapter 12: Biographical

 At last we get to hear Queequeg’s backstory.
 He’s the son of a king on a non-existent Pacific island.
 “It is not down in any map,” Ishmael informs us, “true places never are.”
-Whatever, dude.
+Whatever.

 Basically, Queequeg decided one day after an encounter with some white men who came by on a ship that he’d like to visit Christendom, learn what he can, and return to his people to help engender some kind of cultural exchange.
 So, he managed with great difficulty to convince the captain of the ship to take him to America.
 But soon he came to realize that white Christians could be cruel and venal and that this wasn’t his world.
 But then, neither was his home island, anymore.
 He felt he was too Christianized to rightly ascend his father’s throne.
-Thus, he is a man of the sea: a skilled harpooner who can live nationlessly aboard whaling vessels until such a time when he feels it’s right to go home.
+Thus, he is a man without a country: a seafarer who can live nationlessly aboard whaling vessels until such a time when he feels it’s right to go home.

 Chapter 13: Wheelbarrow

 AND WE’RE MOVING.
 After eleven chapters in New Bedford, our narrator has finally set off for the OG whaling port of Nantucket on a schooner.
-He’s got Queequeg in tow and thank god for that, because this chapter also contains some HONEST TO GOD ACTION, a thing our scholarly narrator seems slightly ill-adapted for, however much of a salt he is.
+He’s got Queequeg in tow and thank god for that, because this chapter also contains AN ACTION SCENE, a thing our scholarly narrator seems ill-adapted for, however much of a salt he is.

 I seriously love this moment where we first see Queequeg in action.
 One of the would-be whalers (Ishmael calls him a “bumpkin”) on the schooner dares to mock Queequeg, and he responds by calmly THROWING HIM INTO THE AIR and flipping him around SO THAT HE LANDS PERFECTLY ON HIS FEET.
 SIDDOWN, BUMPKIN.
 Naturally, this display of Jackie Chan-style comedy violence provokes the ire of the captain.
 But that ire can only last so long, because the ship’s boom comes detached, leaving everybody on deck scrambling.
 Having now established that Queequeg is Spider-Man, it makes perfect sense when Ishmael tells us that he single-handedly fixes the problem in a whirlwind of jumping and lasso twirling — rescuing our lowly bumpkin in the process since he’s been flung overboard in all the commotion.
 I guess that’s how awesome Queequeg has to be if he wants to not get treated like shit.
 He has to be an actual superhero.

 Do these tall tales of Queequeg’s derring-do strain credulity?
-(QUEEQUEG IS FAKE NEWS) Maybe.
+Maybe.
 But remember what book we’re reading.
 You can’t quite tell the real from the fake; the comical from the plain faced; the sane from the mad.

 To be continued.